Thouron Award

-History of the Award
+History

 In the autumn of 1960, three British students, a geologist, an economist and a landscape architect, began their courses of study at the University of Pennsylvania as the first Thouron Fellows.
 In 1961, two graduates of the University of Pennsylvania arrived in the United Kingdom, an economist to the London School of Economics and a classicist to Balliol College, Oxford, as the first Fellows from the United States.
 Since that time over 500 Fellows have been selected.

 Thouron Fellows have pursued degrees in a wide variety of fields.
 British Fellows have studied in all of the graduate and professional schools of the University of Pennsylvania.
-American Fellows have attended some 53 British educational institutions, with Cambridge, Oxford and the University of London attracting the majority of the Penn students.
-In the 50 years of its existence, the Thouron Award has played an influential role in the lives and careers of its alumni.
-As new Thouron Fellows cross the Atlantic each year to take up or continue their studies, it seems that the program of cooperation is growing and strengthening.
+American Fellows have attended some 53 British educational institutions, with Cambridge, Oxford, and the University of London attracting the majority of the Penn students.

 Thouron Prize

 The Thouron family has also established a Thouron Prize for Summer Study at Pembroke College in the University of Cambridge for undergraduate students.
 The award is granted to eight or nine rising juniors and seniors from Harvard, Yale, and Penn, with typically three students selected from each university.

 The students receive a full scholarship to travel and spend two months studying at the University of Cambridge in the Pembroke-King's Programme.
 The Thouron Prize covers the full cost of the program.
 In addition, recipients are given a seminar series from Sir Roger Tomkys, a former Master of Pembroke College.
 Competition for the prizes is often fierce, and the universities typically have their own mechanism for initial nomination.
 Nominees are then passed onto the consideration of members of the Thouron family, who personally hold interviews with all the nominees before coming to a final decision.

 The Thouron Prize is sometimes seen as the sophomore/junior analog of the Rhodes or Marshall Scholarships; however, the latter can only be applied to during one's senior year and typically cover two years of graduate study rather than one undergraduate summer.

 Similar to the goals of the other British fellowships, the Thouron Prize endeavors to give undergraduates "an understanding of both shared and differing aspects of British and American culture."
 At least one student who won the undergraduate Thouron Prize later went on to win the graduate Thouron Award as well.
-At least two Thouron Prize winners have also gone on to win the Rhodes Scholarship.
+At least three Thouron Prize winners have also gone on to win the Rhodes Scholarship.